Here are some speculative remarks to illustrate the development of my thinking about genius:

 Genius is the high end of the dimension of creativity.

-Creativity in turn is the outward expression (effect, result, projection) of awareness.
-Awareness is what the creative individual experiences inside one's mind ("the experience of experience itself", as I have called it before; the being aware of the fact that one or anything exists), while creativity is what others perceive when observing that individual.
+Creativity in turn is the expression (effect, result, projection) of awareness.
+Awareness is what the individual experiences inside one's mind (the experience of experience itself; the being aware of the fact that one or anything exists), while creativity is what others perceive when observing that individual.
 Awareness and creativity are the inner and outer aspects of the same thing.
 One's creativity is a measure of one's awareness.
-A non-creative person is not aware; A genius is the most aware of all.
+A non-creative person is not aware; a genius is the most aware of all.

 Awareness is related to creativity not just as in making a painting or writing a novel, but also as in my philosophical hypothesis "Only what can be verified by aware beings exists".
-Awareness is thus responsible for the creation of existence itself.
+Awareness thus creates existence itself.
 Without aware beings, nothing would exist.

 The components of creativity (and therefore of awareness and of genius) are intelligence, conscientiousness and associative horizon.